ijeetu/OuliersEncrypt/README.md

   </strong>
 </p>

--  Thank you for using Lotus!
+-  Thank you for using OutliersEncrypt!
 I hope you enjoy the functionalities it offers and stay tuned for future updates.
 - Feel free to reach out to me if you have any questions or feedback.
-    - jhojanggarcial@gmail.com
+    - ijeetuvishwakarma@gmail.com